 I asked L. if she had ever gone to other professors or the department chair for help with this situation.
 She explained that the department faculty was comprised of a few buddies who were "very close."
 L. doubted whether any of them were aware that Dr. N. had a problem at all.
 "There's really a feeling in this department that you are on your own -- I don't know of any graduate students who feel that there is anyone they can safely complain to," she said.

 How Dr. N. Crosses the Line

-- Misrepresenting the contents of his letter of reference to L.: An advisor has the right to write whatever he or she wants about a student as long as it is truthful.
-But should an advisor deliberately send out a lackluster letter without warning the student of its contents?
-And what if an advisor misrepresents the contents of his or her letter?
+- Misrepresenting the contents of his letter of reference to L.: An adviser has the right to write whatever he or she wants about a student as long as it is truthful.
+But should an adviser deliberately send out a lackluster letter without warning the student of its contents?
+And what if an adviser misrepresents the contents of his or her letter?

 - Sitting on manuscripts: Publications are a critical element in the career of a young scientist.
 Requiring that drafts be handed in before a thesis signature is one thing, but failing to promptly edit and return those drafts seems negligent.

 - Failing to send letters of reference: Considering the critical role that these letters play in the future employability of a scientist, at what point does an adviser's failure to send a letter, either from carelessness or malice, become an issue of ethical or legal responsibility?